 Drawing with vectors really suits Chris’s approach to art.
 He likes using flat, bold colours and strong, simple shapes with clean edges.
 Each element is meticulously constructed from smaller pieces of geometry, brought together to form anything from a five-eyed space worm to a yoga practitioner.

 Chris’s work is fun, playful and a little bit zany.
 It’s always colourful and a little absurd.
 While his characters might have bandy limbs he has an underlying love of geometry, which is strong in the composition of his illustrations.

-Chris has been commissioned by clients including Pepsi, Microsoft, Samsung, Sky, Costa Coffee, The Daily Telegraph, PlusNet, Radio Times, The Science Museum and Migros.
+Client list Chris has been commissioned by clients including Waitrose, Pepsi, Sky, Plusnet, Costa Coffee, Radio Times, Daily Telegraph, The Science Museum, Samsung, Migros, Rogers.